 \subsubsection{Role of $U_{\ff}^{\rm in}$ on computed $U$ values.}

-As can be seen on Tab.~\ref{table:cRPA-GGAU}, when $U_{\ff}^{\rm in}$ increases from 0 eV to 6.0 eV, values of $U_{\ff}$, $U_{fp}$, and $U_{pp}$ increases.
-This is simply due to the fact that the screening is lower as $U_{\ff}$ and thus the gap increases.
+As can be seen in Table~\ref{tab:cRPA-GGAU}, when $U_{\ff}^{\rm in}$ increases from 0 to 6.0 eV, values of $U_{\ff}$, $U_{fp}$, and $U_{pp}$ increase.
+This is simply due to the fact that the screening is lower as $U_{\ff}$, and thus the gap, increases.